JamesWCCheng/testmockdrmplugin/README.md

 # Build the exe
 ##switch to /B2G_Nexus5/
-./build.sh testserve
+./build.sh testserver

 testserver is the module name in Android.mk

 ## When build success, put the exe to device or dev-board
-adb remoun
+adb remount

 adb push out/target/product/hammerhead/system/bin/testserver /system/bin

 ## Execute the exe
-adb shel
+adb shell

 cd system/bin